 Uninsured and underinsured motorist coverage: This coverage, which is required in some states, pays for expenses resulting from injuries sustained by the driver and passengers of the policyholder's car in an accident caused by a driver that is uninsured or underinsured.
 Read more about uninsured and underinsured motorist coverage.

 Umbrella insurance: Umbrella insurance is an optional coverage that provides additional liability protection for you and your assets in the event an accident extends beyond your car insurance limits.
 You typically need at least $250,000 of liability insurance on your auto insurance in order to get umbrella coverage.
 Read more about umbrella insurance.

 Gap insurance: Gap insurance, another optional coverage, is designed for owners of newer cars and pays the difference between the amount the policyholder owes on a car, and the amount the insurance company would pay if the car is considered a covered total loss.
 Read more about gap insurance.

 Rental reimbursement coverage: Rental reimbursement coverage, an optional, add-on coverage, reimburses you for your rental car payments after a covered accident.
 Here's how to get a rental car from an insurance claim.

-How to save on your car insurance rates
+How can you save on your car insurance rates?

 Additionally, if you feel you're a great driver but your rates don't reflect your safe driving, you should consider enrolling in a driver tracking program.
 Certain insurance companies offer programs where they measure your driving habits (e.g. the time of day that you drive, your speed and braking habits), and you can earn significant discounts if you prove to be a safe driver.